Edge Isoperimetric Inequalities for Powers of the Hypercube

 \begin{proof}[Proof of \thmref{distance-two}] Applying \propref{compressed}, we may assume that $\A$ is a left-compressed down-set.
 Then, \lemref{norm} and \lemref{norm-bound} together imply the desired bound:

 \end{proof}

-\thmref{distance-two} has the following immediate corollary for the isoperimetric problem on the Kleitman-West graph, i.e. the graph on ${[n] \choose k}$ where two $k$-element sets are joined if they have symmetric difference of size two.
-For $\A \subset {[n] \choose k}$, we let $e(\A)$ denote the number of edges of this graph induced by $\A$.
+\textbf{Approximately solving the Kleitman-West problem.} \thmref{distance-two} has the following immediate corollary for the isoperimetric problem on the Kleitman-West graph, i.e., the graph on ${[n] \choose k}$ where two $k$-element sets are joined if they have symmetric difference of size two.
+For $\A \subset {[n] \choose k}$, let $\mathsf{e}(\A)$ denote the number of edges of this graph induced by $\A$.

 \begin{theorem} \thmlab{kwc} Let $\A \subset {[n] \choose k}$ be nonempty.
 Then

 where $\ell': = \min\left\{ \left\lceil \frac{\log |\A|}{\log \dim - \log \log |\A|} \right\rceil, \floor{\log |\A|} \right\}$. \end{theorem}